Yale-BIM/f21-assignments/assignment-3/README.md

                         type=str, default="")
     ```

     b.
-Add two lines of code after the build_fn is set at the end of the script to
+Add two lines of code after the build_fn variable is set at the end of the script to
-    replace the build_fn with TensorFlow's Keras load_model() function:
+    replace the value of build_fn with [TensorFlow's Keras load_model() function](https://www.tensorflow.org/api_docs/python/tf/keras/models/load_model):

     ```python
     ... # Set ArgumentParser arguments()